 Based on shape SSDs usually come in three different types that is SATA, PCIe and M.2.
 Some SSDs are fused to the board, so they are available in the laptop by default.
 For consumers, the most common are SATA and M.2.
 SATA is the old two-connector system used by the hard drive.
 It is the best way to boost the speed of your laptop containing HDD and the HDD is replaced by SSD.
 Hence, you will get up to 600 MBps read and write speed.

 Whereas, PCIe NVMe is the newest and the best drive.
-To bring it in action, the laptop should have M.2 connector type.
+To bring it into action, the laptop should have M.2 connector type.
 Also, the laptop should be compatible with it because many older laptops do not support it.
 However, it is expensive but if budget is not an issue for you, PCIe NVMe can exceeds 3GB/s.

 What is HDD?